Frequently Asked Questions

 NFP begins early in pregnancy to help you feel prepared and confident about becoming a mom.
 First-time moms can enroll by the 28th week of pregnancy.
 To get started, call 1-800-367-6347 or click here to make a referral or to apply to join the program.

 NFP is primarily for first-time moms, but we also provide services to moms-to-be who have had previous births if they meet the eligibility and risk criteria through the NFP-Plus project.
 NFP-Plus is for pregnant women who have previously given birth, and who have significant risk factors that could lead to negative outcomes for mother and child.
 Enrollment is required during pregnancy.
 Earlier in pregnancy is preferred, but enrollment can take place any time prior to delivery.
 To get started with NFP-Plus, call 1-800-367-6347 or click here to make a referral or to apply to join the program.

 How will I meet with my NFP nurse?

-Your nurse comes to you, meeting you at home or at a safe place on a regular basis, usually every week or every other week before and after you have your baby.
+Your nurse comes to you, meeting you at home or at a safe place where you are comfortable or by calling you.
+Visits with your nurse will take place on a regular basis on a schedule you set with your nurse, usually every week or every other week before and after you have your baby.
 If you have support from family or your partner, they can participate too.
-During every visit, you’ll set a plan of things to do before the next home visit, and review your progress to date.
-Pregnancy help services start before your baby is born and continues until your baby’s second birthday.
-This service includes guidance on child development and family-life planning.